Aggravated Assault Lawyers Gilbert AZ

 In Gilbert, Arizona, aggravated assault is punished more severely due to its seriousness.
-The factors which raise an assault to an aggravated assault typically include the use of a weapon, the type or status of the person assaulted, the intent of the person doing the assaulting, and the severity of injury inflicted.
+The factors which raise an assault to an aggravated assault typically include the use of a weapon, the type or status of the person assaulted, the intent of the person doing the assault, and the severity of injury inflicted.
 The Arizona statute sets the circumstances which will cause a simple assault to turn into an aggravated assault.
 These circumstances will greatly expand the type of jail or prison time one can receive from the Arizona courts.
 Any charge and conviction for aggravated assault will create dramatic consequences for the rest of your life.
-A Gilbert aggravated assault attorney at Canyon State Law can assist you in exploring a legal defense, that best fits your case and should provide at a minimum a sentence-reduction.
+A Gilbert aggravated assault attorney at Genesis DUI & Criminal Defense Lawyers can assist you in exploring a legal defense, that best fits your case and should provide at a minimum a sentence reduction.

 The below sentence ranges are for first-time offenders only.